University Challenge results, 1963-1965

 The first round had a 'winner-stays-on' format, with a team qualifying for the quarter-finals if they won three in a row.
+In actuality ten teams won three in a row so an additional two games were played in a 'Preliminary Round' before the quarter-finals to reduce that to eight.
 Unlike the first series the quarter-finals and semi-finals were single-game knockouts, but the final was again 'best-of-three'.

 Early on in the series, Peterhouse, Cambridge lost to Christ Church, Oxford in a closely fought game.
 After the show, the Peterhouse team pointed out that two of the answers they'd given were in fact correct, and so the producers agreed that they could return later in the series.
 They then lost that match to Leeds.